Nadeem (Pakistani actor): Playback singers

 In his career, Nadeem has been mostly voiced by Ahmed Rushdi and later Akhlaq Ahmed provided his voice.
 He acknowledged that songs in Rushdi's voice made his work easier and played a significant role in his success.

+Personal life

+Nadeem married a Bangladeshi girl Farzana (A close friend of film actress Shabnam) in 1968, with whom he has 2 sons but the marriage could not last long and eventually they were divorced in 1997.
+Both his sons choose to live in Bangladesh with their mother.
+Nadeem currently lives in Karachi and seldom works in Pakistani television plays.